Description

 location_url

-• The FORMAT clause specifies the properties related to the file reading format.
-It supports three file formats: CSV, PARQUET, and ORC.
+- The FORMAT clause specifies the attributes related to the file reading format, supporting CSV, PARQUET, and ORC file formats:

-• For CSV format: configure parse_header=true/false to specify whether to parse the first row of the file as the column headers (default is false).
-Additionally, use TYPE=CSV to declare the file format (required during export).
+- For CSV format: configure parse_header=true/false to specify whether to parse the first row of the file as the column headers (default is false).
+Additionally, use TYPE=CSV to declare the file format (required when exporting).

-• For PARQUET/ORC format: the file structure is automatically recognized, and no additional configuration for the header row is needed.
+- For PARQUET or ORC format: the file structure is automatically recognized, and no additional configuration for the header row is required.

 Here is an example: